turingschool/career-development-curriculum-site/module_two/mod2_week5.md

 Spend 5-10 minutes exploring the [resources](https://careerdev.turing.edu/resources/finding_opportunities) listed in the session.
 Which ones do you like and why?

 ## Reminders

-Professional Coaching: You can reach out to Allison (@allison_reu_singer on Slack) through this request form if you’d like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
+* **Professional Coaching:** You can reach out to Allison (@allison_reu_singer on Slack) through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) if you'd like to get additional reports on your Pairin strengths or to schedule a coaching session in Module 1 or 2.
-What is professional coaching?
-Sometimes referred to as “career therapy,” coaching provides you with the opportunity for thought partnership on goals that you have for your career.
+    * What is professional coaching?
+Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
 What topics could be covered?
 Whatever you want!
 Some popular topics are:

-Stress management
+      * Stress management

-Organization and time management
+      * Organization and time management

-Career transition guidance
+      * Career transition guidance

-Job search strategies
+      * Using your Pairin data for growth

-All coaching sessions are completely confidential.
+    * All coaching sessions are completely confidential.